fcl-dev/goober/README.md

 MP3, WAV, Vorbis, FLAC

-### Why does goober take longer amounts of time to scan bigger folders?
+### ~~Why does goober take longer amounts of time to scan bigger folders?~~

-The algorithm goober uses stores album covers in AppData (differs in non-Windows platforms), and that itself takes some time. goober is constantly being improved in newer versions.
+~~The algorithm goober uses stores album covers in AppData (differs in non-Windows platforms), and that itself takes some time. goober is constantly being improved in newer versions.~~

+As of the closing of issue #1, goober's algorithm is now much faster and I wouldn't consider it slow.
+If you found a good way to improve it further, feel free to submit a PR.

 ### When will goober get released?